blackccpie/GweLLM/README.md

 Experiments on adapting a pretrained Conversational LLM to a new language, in this case Breton as I live in sunny Brittany :sunglasses::wink:

+GweLLM initial motivation was to build open source lightweight langage models for Breton, allowing:
+* Local deployment and execution (even on CPU only)
+* Hassle-free use (no external API limitations)

 This is a Work in Progress...

 ### Approach